 The Earth University teaches Earth Democracy, which is the freedom for all species to evolve within the web of life, and the freedom and responsibility of humans, as members of the Earth family, to recognize, protect, and respect the rights of other species.
 Earth Democracy is a shift from anthropocentrism to ecocentrism.
 And since we all depend on the Earth, Earth Democracy translates into human rights to food and water, to freedom from hunger and thirst.

 Because the Earth University is located at Navdanya, a biodiversity farm, participants learn to work with living seeds, living soil, and the web of life.
 Participants include farmers, school children, and people from across the world.” — Dr Vandana Shiva (Source: Vandana Shiva: Everything I Need to Know I Learned in the Forest, Yes Magazine, 5 December 2012).

-Navdanya’s learning center Earth University (Bija Vidyapeeth) at the Navdanya Biodiversity Conservation Farm is dedicated to education for sustainable living and earth citizenship and offers a unique opportunity to explore the principles and practice of sustainability and diversity.
+Navdanya established a learning center, Bija Vidyapeeth (School of the Seed) a center of excellence for Organic farming on its biodiversity conservation and organic farm, which is serving small and marginal farmers, both men and women, students, scientists and researchers from across the globe.
+It is is dedicated to education for sustainable living and earth citizenship and offers a unique opportunity to explore the principles and practice of sustainability and diversity.

 Throughout the year farmers from all across India come to get trained in organic farming to create the future in agroecology.

 For people to come from all over the world Navdanya offers the opportunity to learn from nature and farmers as teachers, as well as from the cutting edge ecological research combined with practical experience and participation in community activities.

 Two major courses are the ‘A-Z of Agroecology and Organic Food Systems’ and ‘Gandhi, Globalization and Earth Democracy’